 An unusually low price may well mean a longer waiting period until a hauler is interested in your load.
 Carriers look to make the most money from every shipment; therefore, higher paying loads usually ship first.
 If you are in a hurry, think twice before you settle on the lowest quote.
 Some people also think that by withholding information about a vehicle’s condition will help to keep the car shipping cost down.
 Wrong.
 It’s critical for an auto transporter to have the right information on the operability of your vehicle.

 Don’t hold back any information.
 Issues may arise if the driver comes to pick up your vehicle unprepared (without proper equipment).
 Besides dealing with an upset driver, you may face delays, a dry run fee, and possible order cancellation.
 You sure wouldn’t want that.

 If you search online, look beyond the first page of Google.
 And don’t get discouraged when you see that there are hundreds of companies out there.
 Make sure to check the business is licensed with USDOT and FMCSA and has adequate insurance.
-In addition to that, you can choose to trust the experience of others and confide in your intuition.
+Browse our website to learn more about the auto transport process.